roginvs/cryptopoll/README.md

 # Cryptopoll

-Did you even thought about having a reliable digital poll with zero trust?
+Did you ever thought about having a reliable digital poll with zero trust?

 Nowadays it is possible using linkable spontaneous anonymous group (LSAG) signature which is a powerful cryptographic tool that ensures the anonymity of participants while preserving the integrity of a group's decisions.